We love —

-- Enjoying the stunning location of this hotel, just a stone's throw from the sea, offering uninterrupted views that are the perfect backdrop to your relaxing getaway.
+- Enjoying a prime location just steps from the sea, the hotel offers uninterrupted views that frame a perfectly relaxing getaway.

-- Exploring Paignton, a charming seaside town on the English Riviera, with beautiful coastline and countryside to discover.
+- Exploring Paignton, a charming seaside town with golden beaches, scenic coastline, and picturesque countryside waiting to be discovered.

 - Relaxing in the hotel's restaurant after a long day exploring, where locally inspired dishes showcase Devon's finest culinary traditions.